top of page

 8.2 To safeguard the Owner's interests by careful and thorough vetting of the Charterer's yacht handling and navigational experience, and that of his crew, as well as verifying the Charterer's identity.

-8.3 To receive from the Charterer, the agreed Charter Fees and to pay these, less the agreed commission to the Owner.
-The Balance of the Charter Fee will be released to the owner 48 hours after the start of the Charter Period, unless a stay of payment is requested by the Charterer to SeaSpray by telephone or telegram before this time if the yacht is not available, or that the Charterer judges it to be unseaworthy or not in a fit state to charter, when SeaSpray will adjudicate as in clause 8.5 below.
+8.3 To receive from the Charterer, the agreed Charter Fees and to arrange for the Charterer to pay these, less the agreed commission to the Owner.
+The Balance of the Charter Fee will be paid to the owner no less than 7 days before the start of the Charter Period, unless a stay of payment is requested by the Charterer to SeaSpray by telephone or telegram before this time if the yacht is not available, or that the Charterer judges it to be unseaworthy or not in a fit state to charter, when SeaSpray will adjudicate as in clause 8.5 below.